-The international marketing program is challenged by each market's different stages of development.
-Even within each market, access for different products varies, and the demand by sector is inconsistent.
+Potatoes USA's international marketing program is challenged by each market's different stages of development.
+Even within each market, access to different products varies, and the demand by sector is inconsistent.
 The international marketing program currently targets those countries where the greatest demand can be generated in the near term.
 However, Potatoes USA must also help position the industry to take advantage of future growth opportunities.
-New market development must continue.
-The tradeoff is how to continue growing and maintaining current markets while accessing new markets.
+New market development must continue to ensure that the U.S. potato industry has future sales opportunities.

-Just as in the U.S. domestic market, misperceptions of potato nutrition are widespread in international markets.
-These nutritional misperceptions are exacerbated by the fact that, in many cases, fried products dominate U.S. exports.
+Misconceptions of potato nutrition exist in international markets, as they do in the U.S. These nutritional misperceptions are exacerbated because, in many cases, fried products dominate U.S. exports.
 While not as prevalent internationally as domestically, U.S. potatoes and products have fallen into usage ruts in the more established international markets.
-Food safety is a big issue in international markets.
-Fortunately, U.S. foods are viewed as safe, so this can be a strong selling point.
-However, new government requirements in many markets may harm access to these markets in the future.
+Food safety is a significant issue in international markets.
+Fortunately, U.S. foods are considered safe, which is a strong selling point.

-One of the biggest threats to U.S. exports comes from the number of U.S. free-trade agreements.
+One of the biggest threats to U.S. exports is the number of U.S. free-trade agreements.
 Competitors are moving quickly to gain duty-free access to most Asian and Latin American markets.
-These tariff challenges may reduce U.S. competitiveness and result in lost market share.
+Tarif challenges may reduce U.S. competitiveness and result in lost market share.
 The similarities between the international and domestic markets mean similar strategies and programs can often be utilized, improving efficiencies and creating synergies.
 However, all programs must adapt to the local culture and be implemented based on individual market opportunities.
-The worldwide demand for food will continue to grow; our challenge and opportunity is to make sure U.S. potatoes are a key source.
+The worldwide demand for food will continue to grow; the U.S. potato industry's opportunity is to make sure U.S. potatoes are a key source.